The world of art that you can go, see, and feel

 A special exhibition is being held!

-In 1988, the "Green Family Register" compiled by the efforts of the general public living in Kanagawa Prefecture was first published in Japan.
-A special exhibition is being held to coincide with the announcement of the second revised edition following the 2001 revision.
+In 1988, the "Green Family Register" compiled by the efforts of the general public living in Kanagawa Prefecture was announced for the first time in Japan.
+A special exhibition is being held in conjunction with the announcement of the second revised edition following the 2001 revision.

 It introduces what we learned from the latest research, how we have investigated local plants, and efforts to connect the past and the future.